sampsyo/cs6120/content/blog/2019-09-25-bril-c-backend/index.md

 +++

 Bril is an educational compiler intermediate representation that is designed for this compiler course.
 While there is already a Bril interpreter written in
-Typescript called `brili`, it would be interesting to have other backends so that we can compare the performance and the implementation complexity.
+TypeScript called `brili`, it would be interesting to have other backends so that we can compare the performance and the implementation complexity.
 In this first project, I built a backend that translates Bril into the C language and then use GCC to compile and execute the program.

 Why choose C?